Great chess: Turkish Great chess and other similar variants

 There is no castling but the king may jump like a knight one time during the whole game.
 This move is also lost after the first check (which the king can escape using this move).
 Pawns can promote to any captured piece, if there are none, they must stay on the 12th rank.

 There seem to have been other traditions of similar great chess variants.
-For example, Polish historian Jerzy Gizycki discusses a 12x12 Indian variant with birds, crocodiles, giraffes, lions and unicorns in his A History of Chess.
+For example, Polish historian Jerzy Gizycki discusses a 12×12 Indian variant with birds, crocodiles, giraffes, lions and unicorns in his A History of Chess.
 He also mentions how the 15th century Uzbek poet Alisher Navoi talked of a similar Central Asian game.
 Similar large chess variants continued to be played in India for centuries.
-One such variant was known to have been played in Hyderbarad and is known as Hyderbarad Shatranj Kabir.
-It used a 12x12 board and is discussed in a Persian text known as the Sardarnama (Book of Commanders, c.
+One such variant was known to have been played in Hyderabad and is known as Hyderabad Shatranj Kabir.
+It used a 12×12 board and is discussed in a Persian text known as the Sardarnama (Book of Commanders, c.
 1798) which discusses various chess variants for larger boards which were also called shatranj al-kabir.
 Another large chess variant from an earlier time is the Spanish Grant Acedrex.